 Richard [richard]▼ as a boys' name is pronounced RICH-erd.
 It is of Old German origin, and the meaning of Richard is "powerful leader".
 Norman name commonly used for the last 900 years except in the 19th century.
 England's King Richard Coeur de Lion gave the name lasting impressions of kingliness and the exploits of a Crusader knight.
 See also Ryker.
 English kings Richard I-III; singer Little Richard; composer Richard Rodgers; actors Richard Burton, Richard Kiley, Richard Gere, Richard Chamberlain; photographer Richard Avedon; American President Richard Nixon; football player Rich Gannon.

-Richard is a very popular first name for males (#7 out of 1220, Top 1%) and also a very popular surname or last name for all people (#506 out of 88799, Top 1%) (2000 U.S. Census).
+Richard is a very popular first name for men (#7 out of 1220, Top 1%) and also a very popular surname for all people (#581 out of 150436, Top 1%).
+(2000 U.S. DEMOGRAPHICS)